 How do you decide to group students who are at the same reading level but have different needs?

 This will inevitably happen because students will have slightly different needs.
 But you are working to place small groups of students together for whom a particular reading level is appropriate.
 If that is true, then you can begin with lessons and books on a level.
 You can fine-tune your interactions with them during the lesson to account for their different needs.
 Most of the time, however, students have multiple needs, and those will change from week to week.
 As with all teaching, observation is key.

 How much can I vary the lessons (depart from the specific instructions)?

 We encourage you to adjust the lesson in any way justified by information from your ongoing assessment and observation of learners' strengths and needs.
 No lesson plan can be written to fit all students.
 It would not make sense to consistently eliminate lesson components or to drastically slow down instruction, but you will find yourself tailoring lessons to meet the precise needs of the students you teach.
 The best way to tailor lessons is through facilitative language.

-If you did not find an answer to your question in these Frequently Asked Questions, please check the Discussion Boards for additional answers or to post your question to Fountas and Pinnell-endorsed Consultants and to other users like you.
+If you did not find an answer to your question in these Frequently Asked Questions, please call or email to ask your question to Fountas and Pinnell-endorsed Consultants.